Fanqie: Analysis

 Fanqie provide information about the sounds of earlier forms of Chinese, but its recovery is not straightforward.
-Several characters could be used for each initial or final, and in particular, no character was ever used to spell itself.
+Several characters could be used for each initial or final, and no character was ever used to spell itself.

 However, it is possible to identify the initials and the finals underlying a large and consistent collection of fanqie by using a method that was first used by the Cantonese scholar Chen Li, in his 1842 study of the Guangyun.